maxLatoche/savov-exercises/Fundamental Spaces/Fundamental Spaces.md

 -------

 ## column space
-Any time you multiply a matrix by a vector _the result will fall ("land") somewhere within the column space_
+Any time you multiply a matrix by a vector _the result will fall ("land") somewhere within the column space_ Each column of an adjacency matrix represents the out-going edges of each node -- this is an illustration of the above statement

+**left null space is orthogonal to column space**

+So the mental model is, null space is orthogonal to row space, combining them will result in 0, a lowering of rank, where left null space is orthogonal to all of the possibile projections (domain) of the matrix.

 (for orthogonality/gram-schmidt)
 Ax = b might not have a solution.
 If b is not in the column space of a x does not exist!
 You can pick something close though, that lies on the same plane as b (call it p), and calculate what the projection of A onto p is.

 If b is the basis that we want to convert to orthonormal, it lies outside of the desired (orthonormal) plane.
+Orthonormal tranformations are great because they preserve dot products (anything else?).